bjkawecki/Django-App-Starter-Template/README.md

 ### Docker

-- docker-compose -f docker-compose.dev.yaml build
-- docker-compose -f docker-compose.dev.yaml up
+Start your docker containers with `docker-compose -f docker-compose.dev.yaml up --build`.

-- docker exec -it django_starter_web bash
+Hook into your django container with `docker exec -it django_starter_web bash`.

 ### Lint
 You can lint your files with pre-commit `poetry run pre-commit run --all-files`.